 Aligned with the principles of the 3Rs, finding ethical alternatives to laboratory animal testing is important to both us and our clients, and we continue to research additional in vitro alternatives to those currently used.

-For more information regarding our commitment to laboratory animal welfare, please visit the links below.
+For more information regarding our commitment to laboratory animal welfare, please visit the links in the sidebar.
 Alternatively, for further details on the 3Rs and their implementation, please visit www.nc3rs.org.uk.